nevenjovanovic/virtualMachine2016/README.md

 - [VirtualBox](https://www.virtualbox.org)
 - [Vagrant](https://www.vagrantup.com)

 > **For Windows 10 users:** There is a known incompatibility between VirtualBox and Win10's networking.
-If you are on Windows 10, you might try downloading a recent [test build](https://www.virtualbox.org/wiki/Testbuilds) of VirtualBox.
+If you run into trouble, you might try downloading a recent [test build](https://www.virtualbox.org/wiki/Testbuilds) of VirtualBox.

 ## Initializing the Virtual Machine